Fast list-decoding of univariate multiplicity and folded Reed-Solomon codes: Overview of the proofs

 Our decoding algorithm for multiplicity codes is essentially a faster implementation of the list-decoding algorithm of Guruswami \& Wang \cite{GuruswamiW2013}.
 We follow the outline of their algorithm, observe the computational bottlenecks, and design faster alternatives for those steps.
 We start this overview with a brief outline of Guruswami \& Wang's algorithm.

 Let $R = (\alpha_i, \beta_{i,0}, \ldots, \beta_{i, s-1})_{i = 1}^n$ be the received word that we wish to list decode from.
 The algorithm in \cite{GuruswamiW2013} essentially has two main steps, which are the first two steps mentioned below.
-The third step below is from a subsequent work of Kopparty, Ron-Zewi, Saraf and Wootters \cite{KoppartyRSW2023} who showed how to reduce the list size obtained in \cite{GuruswamiW2013} to a constant.
+The third step below is from a subsequent work of Kopparty, Ron-Zewi, Saraf and Wootters \cite{KoppartyRSW2023} (and a follow up work of Tamo \cite{Tamo2024}) who showed how to reduce the list size obtained in \cite{GuruswamiW2013} to a constant.